IbrahimRaafat/Obsidian/Semester 2/Software Security/Exam.md

 A question about malwares finding the wrong statement.

-The last one was which provides code integrity,i think,which was remote attestation
+The last one was which provides code integrity,i think,which